Skip to main content

 • Discontinue infusion for anaphylaxis.

-Immune-mediated Myositis:
+Immune-mediated Myositis

-• Advise patients to contact a physician immediately if they experience any unexplained increased muscle pain, tenderness, or weakness, including dysphagia, dyspnea, or hypophonia, as these may be symptoms of myositis.
-Consider additional immunomodulatory treatment (immunosuppressants [eg, calcineurin-inhibitor] in addition to corticosteroids) based on patient’s clinical presentation and medical history if these symptoms occur.
+• Regardless of genetic mutation, advise patients to contact a physician immediately if they experience any unexplained increased muscle pain, tenderness, or weakness, including dysphagia, dyspnea, dysphonia, or hypophonia, as these may be symptoms of myositis.
+Consider additional immunomodulatory treatment based on patient's clinical presentation and medical history if these symptoms occur.

-Preexisting Immunity against AAVrh74:
+Preexisting Immunity against AAVrh74

 • In AAV-vector based gene therapies, preexisting anti-AAV antibodies may impede transgene expression at desired therapeutic levels.
 Following treatment with ELEVIDYS, all patients developed anti-AAVrh74 antibodies.

-• Perform baseline testing for presence of anti-AAVrh74 total binding antibodies prior to ELEVIDYS administration.
+• Perform baseline testing for the presence of anti-AAVrh74 total binding antibodies prior to ELEVIDYS administration.

-• ELEVIDYS administration is not recommended in patients with elevated anti-AAVrh74 total binding antibody titers greater than or equal to 1:400.
+• ELEVIDYS administration is not recommended in patients with elevated anti-AAVrh74 total binding antibody titers ≥1:400.

-• The most common adverse reactions (incidence ≥5%) reported in clinical studies were vomiting, nausea, liver injury, pyrexia, and thrombocytopenia.
+• The most common adverse reactions (incidence ≥5%) reported in clinical studies were vomiting, nausea, liver injury, pyrexia, thrombocytopenia, and troponin-I increased.

 Report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.
 You may also report side effects to Sarepta Therapeutics at 1-888-SAREPTA (1-888-727-3782).

-Please see full Prescribing Information.
+Please see full Prescribing Information, including Boxed Warning, and Medication Guide.